latarek-dev/DjangoReactProject/frontend/README.md

-# Frontend app for Practical use of python course in React + typescript
+# Frontend app for Practical use of python course in Django, React + typescript

 Libraries used:
 React Query